The Streak (professional wrestling): Defending the Streak (14–0)

-Challenging for the World Heavyweight Championship (15–0)
+Pursuit for the World Heavyweight Championship (16–0)

 When we get in the ring together, I think it's magic.
 I think we always have the same goal, and that's just to give a heck of a competitive match.
 It's not easy with us both being babyfaces, but as long as we’re competitive and we're physical and give the crowd their money's worth and take them on a ride, then it's going to work.
 It's like a dream come true.
 Him being such a large man and so athletic, he's the perfect opponent for me.